6.4. Metrics for assessment of water management technologies

-As you can see from this real-life LCA project, proper assessment requires a great deal of technical details and significant amount of data.
-For instance, the authors had to perform autopsy of system components to enlist all included chemical components that have a potential environmental impact at the stage of system manufacturing.
-Also, operational stage data are have to be closely tied to the specific demographic and geographic setting and the scale of application.
+This real-life LCA project shows that proper assessment requires a great deal of technical detail and a significant amount of data.
+As a matter of fact, the authors had to perform an autopsy of system components to enlist all included chemical components with their potential environmental impacts at the stage of system manufacturing.
+Furthermore, operational data have to be closely tied to the specific demographic and geographic setting and the scale of application.

-An additional thought on LCA: this type of analysis is always used to compare things - different products, systems, technologies, or methods.
-It has much less value if performed for just a single product or a single technology.
-The output of LCA is quantified environmental impact.
-And one needs a baseline, a reference point, to tell if that impact is big or small.
-Zero impact is probably not a good reference because no such ideal technology virtually exist.
-LCA also allows identifying relative magnitude of various impacts.
-For example, we can determine if there is more contribution to greenhouse gas emissions or to potential soil contamination, etc. In turn, this would help direct the mitigation measures (actions to reduce impact by redesigning the system, improving the process, or searching an alternative) towards the highest impact found.
+An additional thought on LCA: The output of LCA is quantified environmental impact, so it is most effectively used to compare alternatives - different products, systems, technologies, or methods.
+It has much less value when performed for a single product or a single technology since, without a clear reference point (a baseline), it is hard to tell if the impact small, large, or catastrophic, if the alternative brings improvement or makes things worse.
+Zero impact is probably not a good reference because no such ideal technology possibly exists.
+LCA also allows identifying the relative magnitude of various impacts.
+For example, we can determine if there is a particular project has a higher contribution to greenhouse gas emissions or to soil contamination, etc. In turn, this would help direct the mitigation measures - actions to reduce impact by redesigning the system, improving the process, or searching for an alternative.

 Lyons, E et al., Life Cycle Assessment of Three Water Scenarios: Importation, Reclamation, and Desalination (Arizona State University)